exo-docker/exo-community/README.md

 ### Easy way : with docker-compose

-eXo Platform Community edition is based on sub-components :
+Running the eXo Platform Community edition container requires additional components to run  :

 - Database (mysql or psql)
 - Elastic Search
 - Mongodb

-Theses sub-components are not provided in the docker image exoplatform/exo-community.
+These components are not provided within the docker image exoplatform/exo-community.

-If you want to run all components in one action, we provide a [guide](https://docs.exoplatform.org/en/latest/GettingStartedeXoCommunity.html) based on a docker-compose file.
-This will allow you to start all components needed by the platform.
+In order to run all components at once, we provide a Docker Compose file and a [quick start guide](https://docs.exoplatform.org/en/latest/GettingStartedeXoCommunity.html).
+It will allow you to start all components required to get up and running easily with the default configuration.

 ### Advanced way : with docker images